Monsoon fevers - Do s & Don'ts

 - Avoid Crowded Places: During the monsoon season, contagious illnesses can spread rapidly in crowded places.
 Try to avoid unnecessary outings to crowded areas and public gatherings.

-- Don't Let Water Enter Ears or Eyes: To prevent waterborne infections, make sure water does not enter your ears or eyes during rain showers.
-Use earplugs and avoid rubbing your eyes with dirty hands.
+- Don't Let Water Enter Ears or Eyes: To prevent waterborne infections, avoid letting water enter your ears or eyes during rain showers.
+Wear earplugs and avoid rubbing your eyes with dirty hands.

 - Say No to Damp Clothes and Shoes: Damp clothes and shoes can lead to fungal infections and skin issues.
-Dry your clothes properly and use footwear that keeps your feet dry.
+Dry your clothes properly and wear footwear that keeps your feet dry.

 - Don't Share Personal Items: Avoid sharing personal items like towels, handkerchiefs, or utensils, especially if someone in your household is unwell.
 Sharing such items can facilitate the transmission of infections.